JohnTelford/mkdocs_blog/docs/blog/Category Iterative/iterative.md

 ---

+# Development Example

+The Respiratory Guardian creates an initial Development Environment Respiratory.
+It contains the the configured software development environment needed to create to the Production Website.

+The Respiratory Guardian creates the initial Main Project Respiratory.
+It contains the initial website file structure with basic things all developers will use with their copies, including a `git lock`  main branch.

+Alice and Bob are developers.
+They create a GitHub account.
+They both `git fork` the Development Environment Respiratory to their GitHub account.
+Then they then `git fork` their private copy of the Main Project Repository to their `GitHub` account.

+They create directories on their workstations for the Development Environment Respiratory and Main Project Respiratory.
+In both directories they install `git`

+With the GitHub forked repositories URLs, they go to the Development Environment Respiratory and `git clone` it, then to the

+Each starts working on their software that will be may of the deployed Production Website.

+Durning development Alice and Bob frequently `git commit` copies of their work to `GitHub`, and then create a local web version of their private copy of the Main Project Repository, using their web browser, they can see how it would look like on the web.

+Every so often Alice and Bob using `git commit`, using a specific `git branch` to create a private Internet web site for stakeholders for feedback.

+When Alice or Bod think their software is ready to be included in the Main Project Repository, they `git pull`

+---
 - Iterative website development is done by different [Teams](../team_overview.md) with different responsibilities and skills.

 - The Define, Design, Develop, Deploy and Maintenance team members create, test and [Remediating Defects](defect_remediation_cost.md)​.
 All team members may be operational at the same time without interfering with each other, or the production website, during the lifetime of the website